A Complete Guide to Goddess Pose (Utkata Konasana)

 Proper alignment is crucial in Goddess Pose to ensure you get the full benefits while protecting your joints and muscles.
 By focusing on correct body positioning, you will engage the right muscle groups and avoid unnecessary strain.

-1. Foot placement: Position your feet wider than hip-width apart, ensuring toes are pointed out at a 45-degree angle.
-Keep your knees directly over your toes.
+Foot Placement Position feet wider than hip-width apart, toes pointed out at a 45-degree angle.
+Keep knees directly over toes.

-2. Knee alignment: As you lower into the squat, track your knees in the same direction as your toes.
+Knee Alignment Track knees in the same direction as toes while squatting.
 Avoid letting them collapse inward to prevent knee strain.

-3. Pelvic alignment: Tuck your tailbone slightly and engage your core to avoid overarching the lower back.
-This will also help protect your spine and distribute the load properly across your legs and hips.
+Pelvic Alignment Tuck tailbone slightly and engage core to avoid overarching the lower back, protecting spine and distributing load across legs and hips.

-4. Spine position: Keep your spine straight and your chest lifted by rolling your shoulders back and down.
-Avoid rounding your back, and lengthen through the crown of your head for a neutral neck position.
+Spine Position Keep spine straight, chest lifted by rolling shoulders back and down.
+Avoid rounding the back and maintain a neutral neck position by lengthening through the head.

-5. Arm positioning: Raise your arms to shoulder height, bending the elbows at 90 degrees, with palms facing upward.
-This helps to open the chest while stabilizing your posture.
+Arm Positioning Raise arms to shoulder height, bend elbows at 90 degrees, with palms facing upward.
+This helps open the chest and stabilize posture.

 Benefits of Goddess Pose